stefwalter/blog/content/cockpit/cockpit-0.78.md

 ### From the future

 Marius has done some really cool work on iSCSI.
-It's not yet in a Cockpit release, but take a peak here:
+It's not yet in a Cockpit release, but take a peek here:

 <iframe width="640" height="480" src="https://www.youtube.com/embed/N1Lw2OVLDoo?rel=0" frameborder="0" allowfullscreen></iframe>